pluralsight/guides/draft/front-end-javascript/filter-components-in-angularjs/article.md

 ### **Filter Component**

-Angular provides [Filter component](https://docs.angularjs.org/api/ng/filter) to filter, orgnized and arrange the values according to requirements.
+Angular provides [Filter component](https://docs.angularjs.org/api/ng/filter) to filter, organize and arrange the values according to requirements.

 ## Filter
-- [Filter](https://docs.angularjs.org/api/ng/filter/filter) returns a new array as subset from an array after filtering it based on expression and condition.
+- [Filter](https://docs.angularjs.org/api/ng/filter/filter) returns a subset of new array based on the conditions and expressions from an array.

-- filter can be used in HTML Template as wel as in JavaScript.
+- filter can be used in HTML Template as well as in JavaScript.

 - **Syntax**